Kseniiatanekem/Cisco/Kamkar Project.md

 - **Simplified Scalability**: If the network needs to be expanded or a new department added, a new VLAN can be created, simplifying the management of a large and distributed infrastructure.

-Let's estimate the cost of cables for the network setup.
-Typically, network setups of this type would use Ethernet cables (Cat5e or Cat6) to connect switches, PCs, and other devices.
-The exact cost depends on the length and quality of cables, but we can make a rough estimate.

 ### 13. **Cost of network deployment**